Shyri/gba-bt-hid/README.md

 [DONE] 2.
 Make a small program to load a GBA rom using multiboot through link cable port.

-[TODO] 3.
+[DONE] 3.
 Write a GBA program that communicates with HC-05 through link cable port to manage bluetooth connections and HID commands

 More documentation to be added when finished.